artur-ciocanu/launch.en/help/launch-reference/administration/user-permissions.md

 There are two user permissions to understand for use with tags in Adobe Experience Platform:

 * **Experience Cloud Permissions:** Found in the Admin Console at the company level, [!DNL Experience Cloud] permissions govern who can control group permissions and group membership for all [!DNL Experience Cloud] products.
 * **Permissions for tags:** The permissions for tags are located in the Admin Console at the Product Profile level.
-Permissions for tags govern which users can actually perform certain actions when logged into the tags workspace.
+These permissions govern which users can actually perform certain actions when logged into the Data Collection UI.

 This article examines these different permissions types in detail.